 Open the Product Overview page with the list of products and select the Edit button:

-Open its properties and in Conditional Visibility section toggle the Role-Based property:
+Open its properties and in Conditional Visibility section toggle the Visible Based on Role property.

 A list of roles available in your app is displayed in the Roles property.
 Untick the Customer role: